-Let's face it, there is little information on how to properly tip Instacart Shoppers.
+Let's face it, there is little information on how to properly tip Instacart Shoppers and gig workers on other platforms.
 The food delivery industry in general is not very transparent about its pay structure.

-But right upfront, let me say: $2 is never enough.
+Right upfront, let me say: A $2 tip is never enough.
 Ever!

 Neither is the 5% Instacart suggests.
 Keep reading to find out why!